 COACHING and TRAINING

-A programme of training sessions for our weaker players runs during the main season (October to May) aimed at members graded below 120 and adult new members.
+A programme of training sessions for our weaker players runs during the main season (October to May) aimed at members ratingd below 120 and adult new members.

 Titmas Trophy – best improvement by a weaker player in the main season

 Roy Wagstaff Shield – for the player with the best all round performance in the Club’s activities

 David Wood Board – for the player with the most points scored for the Club in standard rate matches